 A dental emergency is any oral health problem or injury that requires urgent treatment.
 This includes signs of infection, severe tooth pain, a knocked-out tooth, a fractured tooth, uncontrollable bleeding, lacerations to the face or the inside of the mouth, and other oral injuries.

 Dental emergencies are treated with great urgency so we will always try to accommodate you as soon as possible.
 Emergency appointments prevent complications from severe damage or oral health problems and we can provide you with relief so you don’t have to suffer while you wait for future appointments.
-We provide same-day treatment for dental emergencies if you give us a call at (775) 686-6029.
+If you are experiencing a dental emergency, please call our office at (775) 686-6029.

 You should remain calm and contact us right away.
 While we leave some room in our schedule each day to accommodate dental emergencies to the best of our ability, we’ll be able to accommodate you better if we know we should be expecting you.